remla24-team7/model-training/README.md

 ## Usage

-The submission for assignment 1 is within teh branch setup pipeline.
+The submission for assignment 1 is within the branch setup pipeline.
 After the installation above, checkout to setup-pipeline branch.

-Gaving cckeced out, run the command:
+Having checked out, run the command:

     dvc repro --pull

-Running the command will pull the required datasets onto your local machine and run the pipeline or get cahaced outputs of the trained model and evaluation.
+Running the command will pull the required datasets onto your local machine and run the pipeline or get cached outputs of the trained model and evaluation.

-To train or evalaute the model yourself, run the project/src/models/model_train.py file to train the model and project/src/models/model_evaluate.py to evaluate the model.
+To train or evaluate the model yourself, run the project/src/models/model_train.py file to train the model and project/src/models/model_evaluate.py to evaluate the model.

 ## Dataset